NSTA's mission is to promote excellence and innovation in science teaching and learning for all.

 Journals and Publications

-To address subjects of critical interest to science educators, the Association publishes a professional journal for each level of science teaching, the member newspaper NSTA Reports, and many other educational books and professional publications.
+To address subjects of critical interest to science educators, the Association publishes a professional journal for each level of science teaching and many other educational books and professional publications.
 Publications, books, posters, and other educational tools are available online.
+The member newspaper, NSTA Reports, is now an e-newsletter.

 To enhance professional learning and provide networking forums for science educators, each year NSTA conducts a national conference, a series of area conferences, and a STEM Forum & Expo.
 These events attract over 30,000 attendees annually.
 At the conferences, teachers may choose from hundreds of workshops, demonstrations, and presentations covering every discipline, grade level, and teaching focus.
 They hear nationally renowned speakers address the hottest topics in science education and learn about the latest breakthroughs from experts in the field.